imilkes/imilkes/README.md

 <b> transitions </b>

-        🤍 grateful to Sarah and those who believed.
+        🤍 grateful to Sarah and those who believed/ believe.
+I wish you well.
         🚀 launched World Tech Makers, the 1st coding academy in LatAm; also launched from 🇨🇴 🇧🇷 🇨🇱 🇲🇽 🇪🇺 🇺🇸
         🗺️ launched Nativo Digital to teach children how to code = https://vimeo.com/128600734/ 🔓 launched LatAm's 1st digital nomads visa to foster eco-tourism.